Pylons/pyramid/docs/narr/traversal.rst

 The user asks for ``http://example.com/foo/bar/baz/biz/buz.txt``

-- :mod:`repoze.bfg` traverses "foo", and attempts to find "bar", which it finds.
+- :mod:`traversal` traverses "foo", and attempts to find "bar", which it finds.

-- :mod:`repoze.bfg` traverses "bar", and attempts to find "baz", which it finds.
+- :mod:`traversal` traverses "bar", and attempts to find "baz", which it finds.

-- :mod:`repoze.bfg` traverses "baz", and attempts to find "biz", which it finds.
+- :mod:`traversal` traverses "baz", and attempts to find "biz", which it finds.

-- :mod:`repoze.bfg` traverses "biz", and attempts to find "buz.txt"
+- :mod:`traversal` traverses "biz", and attempts to find "buz.txt"
   which it does not find.

 The fact that it does not find "buz.txt" at this point does not